Operation Anaconda: Battle of Takur Ghar

 At approximately 06:10, Razor 01 reached the landing zone.
 The aircraft immediately began taking fire, and the right door minigunner, Sergeant Phillip Svitak, was killed by small arms fire.
-Drone footage of the incident shows the mortally wounded Technical Sergeant John A. Chapman drawing fire away from Razor 01 as it landed.
+Drone footage of the incident showed the mortally wounded Technical Sergeant John A. Chapman drawing fire away from Razor 01 as it landed.
 This action earned him the Congressional Medal of Honor.
 A rocket-propelled grenade then hit the helicopter, destroying the right engine and forcing it to crash land.
-As the Rangers and special tactics team exited the aircraft, Private First Class Matt Commons, posthumously promoted to Corporal, Sergeant Brad Crose, and Specialist Marc Anderson were killed.
-The surviving crew and quick-reaction force took cover in a hillock and a fierce firefight began.
+As the Rangers and special tactics team exited the aircraft, Private First Class Matt Commons, posthumously promoted to Corporal, Sergeant Brad Crose, and Specialist Marc Anderson were also killed, leading to a total of three Ranger casualties during the operation.
+The surviving crew and quick-reaction force at first attempted a daring assault on the Taliban positions but faced tough resistance from concealed insurgent bunkers, which caused the Rangers to retreat and take cover in a hillock where a fierce firefight began.
 Razor 02, which had been diverted to Gardez as Razor 01 was landing on Takur Ghar, returned with the rest of the quick-reaction force and Lieutenant Commander Hyder at 06:25.
 With the help of the new arrivals and close air support, the force was able to consolidate its position on the peak.
-The QRF's Chalk 2 moved up the mountain to assist Chalk 1.
+The quick reaction force's Chalk 2 moved up the mountain to assist Chalk 1.
 While air force jets provided suppressive fire on the mountain top with individual gun runs since Mako 30 was less than 100 m north of the peak and Chalk 1 with its downed MH-47 was less than 100 m south of the peak.
 Hyder saw the need to assist Mako 21 who at that time had two dead and two injured, one of them non-ambulatory.
-It was obvious from this viewpoint that the proximity of friendly forces to the enemy positions was preventing sufficient suppressive firepower from being used due to danger close distance to both Mako 30 and QRF chalk 1.
+It was obvious from this viewpoint that the proximity of friendly forces to the enemy positions was preventing sufficient suppressive firepower from being used due to danger close distance to both Mako 30 and quick reaction force chalk 1.
 Hyder directed the Chalk 2 leader to continue mission up the mountain and moved, alone, to link up with Mako 21 in order to assist that team's movement away from the peak thereby creating a better situation for air assets to support by fire.
 An enemy counterattack midday mortally wounded Senior Airman Jason D. Cunningham, a pararescueman.
-The wounded were refused medevac during the daylight hours, due to risk of another downed helicopter.
+The wounded were refused medical evacuation during the daylight hours, due to risk of another downed helicopter.
 Mako 30 and Lt.
 Cmdr.
 Hyder moved down the mountain with their wounded.
 Through threat of nearby enemy response elements, hypothermia and shock of wounded personnel, and across nearly 30" of snow in extreme terrain, Mako 21 found a site suitable for an MH-47.
 The SEAL team set up defenses, attempted to warm the wounded, and waited for dark when a recovery would be attempted.